Sandhill Crane - Antigone canadensis GRUIDAE Members: | Search Common: Search Scientific: |

 Global Rank | G5 | ||||||

 Coastal Plain | Transient and winter visitor/resident, mainly along the coast and in tidewater areas; increasing.
 Accidental breeder.
 Rare and unpredictable from late Oct through May, and very rare Jun to late Oct (with records for all 12 months).
 Somewhat more records from the Lake Mattamuskeet and Pungo Lake areas than elsewhere, as the species associates freely with swans and/or geese in plowed or stubble fields.
 Small groups (mostly under ten but rarely to 15) have recently spent the winter at Pungo refuge and near the Beaufort (Carteret) airport.
 Away from tidewater, a very rare to rare (but increasing) transient/visitor, in late fall, winter, and spring -- highest numbers (surprisingly) in the northern parts of the province, particularly in the Edgecombe area, where a flock is now wintering.
 Shockingly, in spring 2022 a pair built a nest in inland Brunswick in May, but the outcome was uncertain [Chat 86:77 link].
 One was seen again at this site in spring 2023, from 1-6 May, but apparently a second bird was never seen.
-That same bird (presumably) again returned to inland Brunswick on 20 Apr 2024, but it was not noted thereafter.
+That same bird (presumably) again returned to inland Brunswick on 20 Apr 2024, and was seen again on 3 Jun.
 Peak counts: 71, Swift Creek swamp (Edgecombe), 7 Jan 2024; 39, along NC 33 just east of Whitakers (Edgecombe), 1-23 Dec 2019; 22, Pungo refuge (Washington) much of the winter 2023-24; 19, southern Halifax, 18 Jan 2020; 17, between Hobgood and Oak City, 23 Dec 2008; 16 at several other locations. | ||||||

 Piedmont | Transient and winter visitor.
 Very rare (formerly) to rare (now), increasing in recent years.
 Records scattered across the province; more likely in Dec-Jan, but scattered records for essentially all months.
 Most unusual was a pair of cranes in a field adjacent to fast-food restaurants in Tramway (Lee) from 7-14 May 2015; and another in an agricultural field in northern Iredell from 30 May - 4 Jun 2023 was nearly as surprising.
 Peak counts: 21 (counted from a video) in flight over Lenoir (Caldwell), 28 Nov 2018; 12-14 in flight in Durham, 2 Mar 2006; 13 at Durham, 28 Feb 2024; 11 in flight over Flat River impoundment (Durham), 21 Dec 2020; 11 on the Greensboro CBC, 17 Dec 2022; 9 in flight over Falls Lake, 4 Jan 2013. | ||||||